AT LAST-—HIS SECRET IDENTITY REVEALED!!

 Two One-Act Plays

-Originally conceived as a one-man one-act play at UCLA, this production was retrofitted this piece into a slick two-hander that was as tense as it was graphic.
-Staged by Barker Room Rep in Los Angeles, it was written by Jacob Burstein-Stern, directed by Mark Sitko, and co-starred the incomparable Mike Rahhal.
+Originally conceived as a one-man, one-act play at UCLA, this production retrofitted the piece into a slick two-hander that was as tense as it was graphic.
+Staged by Barker Room Rep in Los Angeles, it was adapted by Jacob Burstein-Stern from his original script, directed by Mark Sitko, and co-starred the incomparable Mike Rahhal.
 This claustrophobic little grenade of a show—part comedy, part torture chamber—did what few independent theater productions in LA do… It broke even.
-Details still live here.